-The IRS doesn’t require you to go through the household employment payroll and tax process if care is provided by your spouse, your child under the age of 21 or a parent.
-However, if you pay your parents or in-laws to care for their grandkids, they are still required to report those wages in their personal income tax return.
+The IRS doesn’t require you to go through the household employment tax and payroll process if care is provided by your spouse, your child under the age of 21 or a parent.
+However, if you pay your parents or in-laws to care for their grandkids, they are still required to report those wages on their personal income tax return.

 These scenarios are obviously not an exhaustive list, but hopefully you have a better understanding on how certain part-time employment situations should be handled.
 You can always get a formal employment ruling from the IRS by submitting a Form SS-8 if you want to be 100 percent certain.